 Best For: Budget travelers, those looking for a local vibe

 If you’re looking to embrace the essence of the Florida Keys and “old Florida”, look no further than La Jolla Resort.
-This hotel definitely has less frills than the others mentioned in this post, but that doesn’t mean it’s not worth staying at!
+This hotel definitely has less frills than the others mentioned in this post, but that doesn’t mean it’s not worth staying at

 La Jolla is a small, quiet resort with 6 colorful, retro-inspired buildings.
 They’re all been recently renovated and each have their unique feel.
 The resort also has a small outdoor pool, plus free kayaks, paddle boards, and bicycle rentals you can use during your stay.